 The project scale results are related to a chemical facility with the following heating processes: ethylene debutanizer, process water stripper reboiler, ethanol dry mill distillation of ethanol-water mixture.
 These applications are very well suited for IHPs and are showing the most promising results of all industries.

-UCT B/C ratio: 17.2
+Simplified UCT B/C ratio: 17.2 (assuming a COP of 6 – COPs as low as 3 demonstrates positive simplified UCT results

-Total cost (levelized 15 yrs): 17,197,070$
+Total costs: $17,197,070

-Avoided cost (levelized 15 yrs): 147,917,306$
+Avoided costs: $147,917,306